chaosparrot/marithime_talon/README.md

 [] - Incremental text field updates
 Right now, indexing a text field causes it to lose all meaning with regards to formatters used.
 This causes problems with trying to re-use a formatter that was used.

+[] - Zero width space indexation selection fix
+When a zero width space indexation is used, it is possible that a current selection is removed.
+We can fix that selection afterwards so we don't have issues where content is removed unnecessarily

 [x] - Repeater noises - Looping through selections and corrections
 Most of this architecture is already built, but since there has been a refactoring this functionality would probably loop between two values right now rather than go through the list like a

-[ ] - Repeated fixes
-We can repeat selections and navigations, but we still need to be able to repeat inserts and corrections so that we can cycle through the more efficiently by repeating insertions to get a different phonetic or homophone match

-[~] - Repeater noises - Looping through homophones
+[ ] - Repeater noises - Looping through homophones and other fixes
 We know the homophones, we just need to find a way to replace a selected word with a known homophone and have it work with a repeater noise.
 I dislike the `phones` menu as it forces you to pick one, but it's much faster to just mindlessly flick through them with a noise since the list often only has like 2 to 3 choices anyway.

 [x] - Remove noise - Enable remove text contextually
 This is mostly supported, but it needs to be tested in terminals as well.
 We could probably have a noise file to configure noises.

-[] - Remove noise - Remove character contextually
+[x] - Remove noise - Remove character contextually
 If you're spelling letters one by one, you probably do not want to remove an entire word like it usually does right now.
 In that case, we should remove only a single character per noise.

 [x] - Continue noise